sucho-archiving/sucho-archiving.github.io/browsertrix.md

 **Note**: If this command throws an error, you might not have administrative permissions.
 Try the above command again, but put `sudo` at the front, so the command would be: `sudo docker pull webrecorder/browsertrix-crawler`

+If you installed Browsertrix a while ago, you may want to update your version with the following command:
+`docker pull webrecorder/browsertrix-crawler:latest`

 Now that you've installed Docker and configured the Docker image, you shouldn't need to redo these first setup steps again.

 ## Picking a website from the spreadsheet